 One possible explanation for the evident longevity of homologous childhood imprinting protection is that imprinting to a particular HA or NA subtype builds strong memory of epitopes conserved among homologous variants of the same subtype, but not across subtypes.
 Another possible explanation is that the memory B cell clones developed during the first childhood influenza exposure later adapt via somatic hypermutation to “follow” homologous antigenic targets as they drift over time.
-Thus, childhood imprinting may provide preferential, lifelong protection against a particular HA or NA subtype by filling a child's memory B cell repertoire with clones that will serve in the future, not as final products, but as prototypes that can be rapidly and effectively tailored to recognize drifted influenza strains of the same subtype.
+Thus, childhood imprinting may provide preferential, lifelong protection against a particular HA or NA subtype by filling a child's memory B cell repertoire with clones that will serve in the future, not as final products but as prototypes that can be rapidly and effectively tailored to recognize drifted influenza strains of the same subtype.
 A third possibility is that signals of imprinting protection are anomalously strong in the current cohort of elderly adults.
 For nearly four decades, from 1918-1957, H1N1 persisted as the only strain circulating in humans.
 The oldest subjects in our data were born slightly after its emergence in 1918, and would not have encountered an influenza virus of any subtype but H1N1 until after age 30.
 Decades of early-life exposures to H1N1 variants may have reinforced and expanded the breadth of H1N1-specific immune memory in these oldest cohorts.
-Furthermore, it is somewhat unsurprising that the oldest cohorts have some immune memory of modern H1N1 lineages, as the lineages that emerged in 1977 and in 2009 both had similar antigenic properties to strains that circulated earlier in the 20th century (5,6,30,31).
+Furthermore, despite the passage of decades the oldest cohorts have encountered strains quite similar to modern H1N1 lineages, as the lineages that emerged in 1977 and in 2009 both had similar antigenic properties to strains that circulated earlier in the 20th century (5,6,30,31).
 Given that younger cohorts, especially those born before 1977, have had much more varied early life exposures to both H1N1 and H3N2, it is unclear whether equally strong, subtype-specific biases in imprinting protection will be evident when the next generation becomes elderly.

-Although the data did not support effects from broad, HA group-level imprinting against familiar, seasonal influenza viruses, or during the second wave of the 2009 H1N1 pandemic, broad, HA group-level imprinting was the preferred model for protection during the first pandemic wave.
+Although the data did not support effects from broad HA group-level imprinting against familiar, seasonal influenza viruses, or during the second wave of the 2009 H1N1 pandemic, broad HA group-level imprinting was the preferred model for protection during the first pandemic wave.
 The cleanest interpretation is that population-level impacts of broadly protective, HA group-level immunity occurred transiently at the beginning of the 2009 pandemic, but decayed rapidly as the novel, pandemic strain established in humans and became familiar to our immune systems.
 Recent immunological findings show similar patterns at the within-host scale, and highlight that narrow immunity is not an intrinsic property of the influenza virus, but an emergent property of within-host competition between broadly and narrowly neutralizing B cell clones.
 Due to structural properties of the hemagglutinin antigen, whose variable epitopes are exposed and highly immunogenic, narrowly neutralizing antibodies can exclude their less-fit, broadly neutralizing competitors in most cases.
-But primary exposure to novel avian or pandemic strains can release broadly protective antibodies from competition, and facilitate transient, broadly protective responses (13).
+But primary exposure to novel avian or pandemic strains, whose immunodominant variable regions are unfamiliar, can release broadly protective antibodies from competition and facilitate transient, broadly protective responses (13).
 These immunodominance patterns, which now form the conceptual basis for stalk-based universal influenza vaccines (14), were first observed during the 2009 pandemic.
 Individuals who lacked pre-existing titers against the 2009 pandemic strain initially mounted broadly protective antibody responses, targeting conserved epitopes on the HA stalk (initially the only recognizable immune targets), but on secondary exposure to the pandemic strain, the same individuals had developed some immune memory of more variable epitopes, and reverted to expressing immunodominant, narrowly protective antibodies (13).